SESR-Group/SESR-Group.github.io/Report/index.md

 # {% include icon.html icon="fa-solid fa-feather-pointed" %}News

-Welcome to the News section of our lab, your primary source for the latest developments and breakthroughs in sustainable energy solutions.
-Here, we share updates on our ongoing projects, significant research findings, and expert insights that drive innovation in energy sustainability.
-Stay informed with our regular updates and discover how we are contributing to a greener, more sustainable future.
+Welcome to the News section of our Group.
+Stay informed with our regular updates and activities and discover how we are contributing to a greener, more sustainable future.

 {% include section.html %}